razvanmatisan/early-exiting-diffusion/blogpost.md

 ## Novel contributions

 We can summarize our novel contributions as follows:
 - As per Equation 5 above, we know that in the original paper, the classifier is implemented as a linear layer.
-However, this will produce an uncertainty
+However, this layer will be applied to every patch independently (the patches will not talk to one another), and we will have to aggregate the uncertainties in order to take a decision (whether or not to exit).
+As an alternative, we propose using an attention probe, which is more powerful, although more computationally expensive.
 - In order to reduce the number of parameters and improve the training speed, we have used a single shared classifier for all timesteps and have instead injected the time information in the input embedding.
 - We have added a 4th component to the model's loss consisting of the UAL loss from Equation 8 without the uncertainty weighting $(1 - u_{i,t})$.
-The motivation behind this is to prevent the model from learning to generate bad-quality outputs (which imply an uncertainty $u_{i,t}$ close to $1$) to minimize $\mathcal L_{UAL}^t$.
+The motivation behind this is that the model could learn to generate garbage and predict "exit" all the time, as this minimizes both $\mathcal{L}_u^t$ and $\mathcal{L}_\text{UAL}^t$ simultaneously.
 - As a minor addition, in each time step, we apply the uncertainty classifier to the inputs, instead of the outputs of each transformer block (including the first one).
 This ensures that the model is not only able to early-exit, but to also skip steps entirely.